 DAVID HARTLEY, COMMERCIAL DIRECTOR AT LINCOLN HOLLAND JV LTD, COMMENTED:

-“STax simplified a highly complex area of tax and generated substantial savings on our behalf.
-I was so impressed with the outcome of survey, that I have since introduced the firm to several business partners and investors.”
+“STax simplified a highly complex area of tax for us and generated substantial savings.
+I was so impressed with the outcome of the survey that I’ve since introduced the firm to several of my business partners and investors.”

-The Finance Bill 2012 has changed the way capital allowances work at the point of sale however the central reform is yet to be enacted.
-The principal rule, which comes into effect in April 2014, is the introduction of mandatory pooling of capital allowances.
-From this date all commercial properties must be fully assessed and capital allowances pooled, recorded and transferred to the new owner.
+The Finance Bill 2012 has changed the way Capital Allowances work at the point of sale however the central reform is yet to be enacted.
+The principal rule, which came into effect in April 2014, is the introduction of mandatory pooling of Capital Allowances.
+From this date all commercial properties must be fully assessed and Capital Allowances pooled, recorded and transferred to the new owner.
 If this does not happen by the book then the opportunity to claim simply disappears.
 Businesses wishing to unlock tax relief need to act now or risk losing this major tax benefit.